MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 shutting down...
 ```

-What is happening here is that the in-memory repository we are using to store our counters is simulating instability by making increment operations fail every once in a while.
+What is happening here is that the [in-memory repository](Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/CountersRepository.cs) we are using to store our counters, is simulating instability by making increment operations fail every once in a while.
 This is something that you typically have to deal with in your applications, especially if your app communicates with other services or a database, since there are many points of failure in such a communication.
 Often it is possible to deal with these kinds of transient errors by simply retrying the command, although care must be taken, that the command is [idempotent](https://en.wikipedia.org/wiki/Idempotence).
 In the application we are building here, this is the case since the exception is thrown before any counter value is changed, and therefore we can safely retry the command when it fails.
 We'll do that by building a retry middleware that takes care of the intermittent errors the repository is simulating.

 Create a new class called `RetryCommandMiddleware.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/RetryCommandMiddleware.cs)):